Understand your competing inner drives to address trauma or any type of mental health issue

 Where did the ''Self'' concept originate?

-The IFS concept of Self energy is generally common to transpersonal psychology models, which recognize a center of guidance across belief systems that supersedes limiting ego defenses (parts).
+Although some IFS practitioners maintain that the IFS concept of the Self is unique in certain ways, the Self concept is generally common to transpersonal psychology models, which recognize a center of guidance across belief systems that supersedes limiting ego defenses (parts).
 Transpersonal therapy focuses on illuminating and integrating these so one can live more grounded in the present, operating from a sense of balanced inner authority.
 From the perspective of Jungian therapy, which is perhaps best-known transpersonal approach and source of the Self concept, IFS can illuminate how wounded parts maintain self-sabotaging patterns under the guise of victimization or fate.
 In other words, the more awareness you develop about unresolved inner baggage, the more your external world seems to change.

 In the following passage, IFS creator Richard Schwartz describes how he observed the Self energy come alive in even the most traumatized individuals, and how he began to recognize that it reflected a common ancient idea among the world's major faiths: